 Equility is a sport that is performed in symbiosis with a horse.
 It represents and ensures a better understanding of the horse itself, which is essential for achieving better results in other equestrian disciplines.
 Exercises are performed alongside the horse, not on it.

-For many years, at the Ranch Kaja and Grom, we have nurtured a special approach to horses by working or playing on the ground.
+For many years, at the Kaja and Grom Ranch, we have nurtured a special approach to horses by working or playing on the ground.
 We called it Equility and in 2012 we established the Equility Centre.

-Our center aims to spread this activity and to bring together all people who choose to do this form of horse companionship.
+Our centre aims to spread this activity and to bring together all people who choose to do this form of horse companionship.

 Equility offers benefits for both horse and human.

 It is suitable for all horses, regardless of their predisposition, age, and physical ability.
-If the exercises are carried out correctly, the horse connects with his handler through equility, starts to trust him more, and starts to discover the possibilities of communication.
+If the exercises are carried out correctly, the horse connects with his handler through Equility, starts to trust them more, and starts to discover the possibilities of communication.

 It is suitable for horses that have no sporting predisposition, for horses that have physical limitations, and for horses that have worked enough in their lives to be able to enjoy a well-deserved retirement.

 Many horses want human companionship and become sad when deprived of it (as often inevitably happens when a horse is retired or can no longer be ridden due to a physical handicap).
 For these horses, Equility can brighten their days and give them those special moments with an owner or handler that they need.